Mercury in the solar wind: adaptive kinetic model for space weather at solar system's innermost planet

 The new model to be developed in this project is based on high-performance computing and an adaptive algorithm for charged particle kinetic effects.
 This enables efficiently resolving Hermean space weather processes and the coupled, complex solar wind-magnetosphere-exosphere system in detail beyond current global models.

-The new model is applied in the interpretation of observations by BC, focusing on the role of charged particle effects in the physics of basic space weather processes.
+The new model is applied in the interpretation of observations by BC, with a focus on the role of charged particle effects in the physics of basic space weather processes.

 Financiële details & Tijdlijn